Skip to main content

 IRS Audit Triggers for Box 10

 If a court has ordered a settlement amount to be paid to the attorney, but no 1099-MISC was filed, the IRS might notice this discrepancy during their routine automated checks.
-This would be considered a reporting omission and may trigger an audit notice.
-It applies even if the attorney transfers some of the amount to the client.
+This would be considered a reporting omission and may even trigger an audit notice.
+This trigger applies even if the attorney transfers some of the amount to the client.

 Filing Box 1 when Box 10 is more appropriate